-As stated in the Prospectus, the Fund generally accepts orders to purchase shares on a monthly basis.
+As stated in the Prospectus, the Fund generally accepts orders to purchase shares on a continuous basis at NAV during the last week of each month.
 However, the Fund's ability to accept orders to purchase shares may be limited, including during periods when, in the judgment of the Adviser, appropriate investments for the Fund are not available.
-The Fund reserves the right to suspend subsequent offerings or to accept purchases on a basis more or less frequent than once a month.
+The Fund reserves the right to suspend subsequent offerings or to accept purchases on a basis more or less frequent basis or other than during the last week of a particular month.